a16z-infra/companion-app/README.md

 Visit https://replicate.com/account/api-tokens to get your Replicate API key if you're using Vicuna for your language model.

-> **_NOTE:_** By default, this template uses Pinecone as vector store, but you can turn on Supabase pgvector easily.
+❗ **_NOTE:_** By default, this template uses Pinecone as vector store, but you can turn on Supabase pgvector easily by uncommenting `VECTOR_DB=supabase` in `env.local`.
 This means you only need to fill out either Pinecone API key _or_ Supabase API key.

 d. **Pinecone API key**